Should We All Be Switching to Organic Period Products?

 However, it’s a myth that “natural” automatically means “non-toxic” and the rules about what qualifies as “organic” can vary.
 Unlike organic food, period products aren’t regulated by a single global standard.

-In the US, tampons are classified as medical devices, while across the UK and Europe, they’re treated as consumer products with fewer rules.
-In the UK, a plaster is more regulated than a tampon, let that sink in…
+In the US, tampons are classified as medical devices,9 while across the UK and Europe, they’re treated as consumer products with fewer rules.
+In the UK, a plaster is more regulated than a tampon.
+Let that sink in.

 What’s Inside Period Products?

-A 2023 systematic review analysed 15 studies to build a clearer picture of the chemicals found in period products.
-However, only one study compared organic and non-organic options.
+A 2023 systematic review10 analysed 15 studies to build a clearer picture of the chemicals found in period products.
+However, only one study compared organic and non-organic options.11

 Here’s what the review found: